 Montgeard

 Born in Montgeard in 1918, Aimé Ramond was destined for a career as a teacher.
-Unfortunately, his life took a very different turn as World War II approached.
-After completing his training in 1937 and 1938, he was mobilized in 1939 to the 502nd combat tank regiment in Angoulême.
+Unfortunately, his life took a very different turn as the Second World War approached.
+After completing his training in 1937 and 1938, he was mobilized in 1939 in the 502nd tank regiment in Angoulême.
 Demobilized in 1941, he then headed towards a career in the police, to be assigned to Carcassonne as a Peace Officer in January 1943.

-It was under this official cover that Aimé Ramond joined the Resistance in July 1943.
-He then allowed several resistance fighters to narrowly escape the militia and the Germans.
+It was under this official cover that Aimé Ramond entered the Resistance in July 1943 by joining the NAP (Infiltration of Public Administrations).
+He then enabled several resistance fighters to escape the militiamen and the Germans.

-On July 30, 1944, he was denounced and arrested with other comrades by the Gestapo.
-Taken to Carcassonne prison, he suffered the worst torture but always remained silent.
-On August 19, 1944, Aimé Ramond was transferred to the Baudrigues estate, in the commune of Roullens (south of Carcassonne).
-Torpedoes and aerial bombs are stored there.
+On August 19, 1944, Aimé Ramond was transferred with other resistance fighters to the Baudrigues estate, in the commune of Roullens (south of Carcassonne).
+Torpedoes and aerial bombs were stored there.
 In the middle of the day, the Germans blew up the place.
-Everything is demolished: the castle, the park and all its vegetation.
-The body of Aimé Ramond, who died at the age of 25, will never be found intact.
+Everything was demolished: the castle, the park and all its

-He will be made a Knight of the Legion of Honor and cited in the order of the nation:
+Aimé Ramond will be made a Knight of the Legion of Honor and cited in the order of the nation:

 Young Peace Officer, full of authority and enthusiasm who, in a difficult situation, does not hesitate to help the Resistance with all his power.
 Arrested on July 30, 1944, the enemy knew his role and wanted at all costs to know the names of his friends.
 Despite the worst tortures, he remained silent and was cowardly assassinated on August 19, 1944..